 Chiang Rai, a much smaller northern Thailand town, is just a three and a half hour bus ride away.
 Armelle, whom I’d met earlier, and I go there.

 And rather than expensive tourist trips to hill tribal villages, elephant sanctuaries of dubious credentials and busy temples, we hire a little pink motorcycle; and just muddle along very happily.

 With just one night in each of several guest houses we whizz from super-popular and crowded and marvellous unorthodox modern Wat Rong Khun (‘White Temple’ ) to dark sinister and somewhat gruesome Baandam (‘Black House’), and museum and much more in between.

 At night, the markets of Chiang Rai are alive and bursting with colourful clothes, mysterious foods, and scents and bright lights, and music.
 The Flower Festival happens to be here too, one of those unexpected bonuses with this form of unorganised and unplanned travelling.
 A festival, meeting, dance, concert, demo or party just sometimes unexpectedly comes along……

 The motorbike ride up to to Doi Mae Salong,Santikhiri, an Akha hill tribe village near the Chinese border, is long and windy as the road climbs through tea plantations, terraced hillsides, lush bamboo groves and roadside stalls of fruitsellers.
 It’s growing blissfully cool in fresh mountain air.

-Though life on board is seldom dull for long, and there was no romance on land, I shall miss the happy friendly companionship of a lovely Parisian….and maybe dream of elephants instead…
+Though life on board is seldom dull for long, I shall miss the happy friendly companionship of a lovely Parisian….and maybe dream of elephants instead…